EI2030/Low-power-E-Paper-OS/README.md

 It just so "happens" that ~~Moore's~~ [Koomey's Law](https://github.com/EI2030/Low-power-E-Paper-OS/blob/master/1885_Demonstration_Model.jpg) has progressed to a stage where the amount of power on a small solar panel is enough to power all four of those components.
 Powering a keyboard, mouse/touchscreen, and/or voice recognition are additional challenges, but the basic circuit has been described.

 If you think this project impossible, then it's like saying cubane is impossible.

+On a side note, the phrase "be there or be [square(https://en.wikipedia.org/wiki/Square_(slang)]" originated in the 1940s:

+The sense of square as a derogatory reference to someone conventional or old-fashioned dates to the jazz scene of the 1940s; the first known reference is from 1944.
+There it applied to someone who failed to appreciate the medium of jazz, or more broadly, someone whose tastes were out of date and out of touch.

+So there you have it - cubane is to jazz as flat pcbs are to "being square".

 -----